D10f/javascript_ramblings/README.md

 ![solar system in 3D](3D/assets/solar.png)

 ---
-The following are exercises inspired by Daniel Shiffman's (The Coding Train), implementing slight modifications where to adjust my own style such as modern ES6 syntax.
+The following are exercises inspired by Daniel Shiffman's (The Coding Train), implementing slight modifications here and there to my own style including ES6+ syntax.

 **[2D - Forces](https://github.com/herokunt/javascript_ramblings/blob/main/2D/noc_forces.js)**: This basic demo uses p5.js to create an environment that simulates real world forces, such as gravity, wind, friction and drag.
 [See demo](https://editor.p5js.org/fall-parameter/sketches/5KQupIlIW)